HongtengXu/pyfbx_i42/README.rst

 =========

-Currently this project contains ``pyfbx/parse_bin.py``, a simple but functional parser for binary FBX data, which can load in the FBX hierarchy.
+Currently this project contains ``pyfbx/parse_bin.py``, a simple but functional parser for binary FBX data written for Python3, which can load in the FBX hierarchy.

 To create binary FBX files ``pyfbx/encode_bin.py`` a simple module to support writing FBX files.